DISCOVERING WHAT HE WAS BORN TO DO

 TWO WILL ALWAYS BE BETTER THAN ONE

-In 2003, together with his by then girlfriend Gaby Contreras decide to go for a bigger event, and a much bigger world record, an event filled with a public that will make history forever.
-This historic event, took place in the national park of Mochima, Venezuela.
-On October the 3rd that year Carlos sets a new Free Immersion record (-101 meters: Hyperlink video to the record) and becomes the first human being in breaking the -100 meter barrier by holding his breath and without assistance; approved by Guinness: Hyperlink to guinness information about the record and AIDA.
+In 2003, together with his by then-girlfriend Gaby Contreras decide to go for a bigger event, and a much bigger world record, an event filled with a public that will make history forever.
+This historic event took place in the national park of Mochima, Venezuela.
+On October the 3rd that year Carlos sets a new Free Immersion record (-101 meters: Hyperlink video to the record) and becomes the first human being in breaking the -100 meter barrier by holding his breath and without assistance; approved by Guinness: Hyperlink to Guinness information about the record and AIDA.

 The following year, Coste is on a streak and sets two more world records.
 The first one takes place in Cyprus, at the highest level of international freediving, the BIOS Open Classic 2004.
 Coste with his desire to surpass his limits on constant weight (CW) the discipline all have eyes on during the championship.
 He puts his name in the books once again that summer with -102 meters.
 A few months later in October, Carlos sets the Variable Weight ( hyperlink to information plus link to deepsea challenge) world record at -135 meters.

-In 2005, the AIDA association organised the very first Individual World Championship of Constant Weight in Nice, France.
+In 2005, the AIDA association organized the very first Individual World Championship of Constant Weight in Nice, France.
 An elite event the most outstanding freedivers of the world attended to and Carlos stands first on the podium with a new world record: -105 meters, a distance that will set him apart from the world’s best; the French.
 In fact, the record was a shocking distance for “Les Bleus” who has witnessed the same depth distance years back by Jaques Mayol in No limits; the disciplined portrayed in the movie Big Blue.
 This tremendous achievement was published in the Guinness Book in 2007.